 Sometimes depression is best managed in a team or group.
 Would you think it better to help people one at a time, or together?

-If we showed you a guide or protocol for how to do this work, in the setting of COVID-19, what feedback could you give us? *Add explanation for HAPS program*
+If we showed you a guide or protocol for how to do this work, in the setting of COVID-19, what feedback could you give us? *Add explanation for HAP program*

 Is there anything else you would like to add?
 (Ask 3 times)